• English

 visiting-jordans-ancient-cities-and-civilizations

 The most famous structure in Petra is the Treasury, which was carved into the rock face and features intricate carvings and statues.
-The Treasury is the iconic symbol of Petra and is the first thing that visitors see when entering the city through the Siq, a narrow gorge that leads to the Treasury.
+The Treasury is the iconic symbol of Petra and is the first thing visitors see when entering the city through the Siq, a narrow gorge leading to the Treasury.
 The Treasury is an architectural marvel and is a testament to the skill of the Nabataean people.
-Visitors can explore the Treasury by foot or by horseback, and there are also guided tours available.
+Visitors can explore the Treasury on foot or horseback, and guided tours are available.

 In addition to its impressive structures, Petra also features several other ancient buildings and ruins.
-Visitors can explore the city's ancient streets, which are lined with columns and other Nabataean architectural elements, and get a sense of what life was like during the Nabataean period.
-The city also features several other ancient buildings and ruins, including the Royal Tombs, which are a series of elaborate tombs that are carved into the rock face, and the Great Temple, which is an ancient temple that is dedicated to the Nabataean god Dushara.
+Visitors can explore the city's old streets, lined with columns and other Nabataean architectural elements, and get a sense of what life was like during the Nabataean period.
+The city also features several other ancient buildings and ruins, including the Royal Tombs, a series of elaborate tombs carved into the rock face, and the Great Temple, an ancient temple dedicated to the Nabataean god Dushara.

 Go trekking in Wadi Rum